core-api/core-api/docs/specification/encoding.md

 * The value of the "action" field SHOULD be a string.
 If omitted, the link action defaults to the empty string.

-* The value of the "transition" field SHOULD be a string.
-If omitted, the link transition defaults to the empty string..
+* The value of the "inplace" field SHOULD be a boolean.
+If omitted, the link inplace marker defaults to null.

 * The value of the "fields" field SHOULD be a list.
 Each element of the list SHOULD either be a string or an object.
 If omitted the default value is treated as the empty list.